prosecutor-indicators/prosecutor-performance-indicator/content/home/indicators.md

 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 65  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 35  # Order that this section will appear.

-title = "Projects"
-subtitle = ""
+title = "Prosecutorial Performance Indicators" subtitle = "Not every office has the capacity or desire to use each of the PPIs.
+Offices can select and modify PPIs to meet their needs, community interests, and data requirements.
+However, we strongly encourage office to adopt at least three PPIs from each of the nine topics."

 [content]
   # Page type to display.
 E.g. project.